 |10ft (3m) or Bigger||Not Recommended||120lbs (54kg) plus|

 So if an umbrella can stand without the aid of a table, how does it accomplish this?
 What are the different manners in which you can support your umbrella to stand up straight?
 How will your umbrella’s size impact your decision on what you should use to support it, and what other factors are there to consider?
 We explore all this below!
-Plus our stand pick link!
+Plus our stand pick link at the bottom!

 Can A Patio Umbrella Stand Without A Table?